 London, UK, 2 July 2015 – ViiV Healthcare and Desano Pharmaceuticals (Desano) today announced a strategic manufacturing agreement to enable production in China of

 Healthcare.
 Under the agreement, Desano will manufacture the API of

-“As one of the leading Chinese pharmaceutical companies dedicated to developing, manufacturing and supplying antiretroviral (ARV) APIs for HIV and finished pharmaceutical products, Desano is honored to cooperate with ViiV Healthcare to manufacture
+“As one of the leading Chinese pharmaceutical companies dedicated to developing, manufacturing and supplying antiretroviral (ARV) APIs for HIV and finished pharmaceutical products, Desano is honoured to cooperate with ViiV Healthcare to manufacture

 Dolutegravir is an integrase strand transfer inhibitor (INSTI) for use in combination with other antiretroviral agents for the treatment of HIV.
 Integrase inhibitors block HIV replication by preventing the viral DNA from integrating into the genetic material of human immune cells (T-cells).
 This step is essential in the HIV replication cycle and is also responsible for establishing chronic infection.

 Tivicay is approved in over 70 countries across North America, Europe, Asia, Australia, Africa

 UNAIDS estimates that approximately 780,000 (620,000 to 940,000) people are infected with HIV/AIDS in China.
 With more than 40,000 new HIV infections and over 25,000 deaths reported in 2011.
 People living with HIV/ AIDS in China who meet the national treatment criteria are referred to receive care through the China National Free Antiretroviral Treatment Programme (CNFATP).
 Still, only an estimated 126,000 people with HIV were receiving antiretroviral treatment, with an estimated 76% of adults and children who met the criteria receiving antiretroviral treatment.